PhilAppleby/GoDb/README.md

 ## Combining genotype records
-Genotype records are combined in both Python and Golang code, with sample overpas resoved according to the indicated rules.
+Genotype records are combined in both Python and Golang code, with sample overlaps resolved according to the indicated genotype resolution rules.

 ![](images/combining_geno_data.png)
 ## Ackowledgments